-Last Saturday, Texas Woman’s University’s Redbud Theatre presented Lauren Gunderson’s play, “Emilie La Marquise de Châtelet Defends Her Life Tonight,” directed by Dr. Patrick Bynane.
-Running from Feb.
-13 through Feb.
+Texas Woman’s University’s Redbud Theatre presented Lauren Gunderson’s play, “Emilie La Marquise de Châtelet Defends Her Life Tonight,” Saturday.
+Directed by Dr. Patrick Bynane and running through Feb.
 17, the Valentine’s production explored the many faces of love, loss and mindful pursuits through one woman’s post-mortem search for meaning.
 Bynane’s production brought to modern audiences the history of a woman that, even by today’s standards, is a tour de force, asking viewers to reflect on what makes a life.

 Lauren Jordan, a junior theater major, played the ghost of Emilie La Marquise de Chatelet, an 18th century physicist, translator of Newton and Voltaire’s lover, who returns from the grave to try to solve the unsolvable equation that plagues so many: is it better to pursue the passions of the heart or of the mind?